Just What is a Safety Manager, Anyway?

 - Encourages employees to engage in workplace safety training programs and provide feedback regarding on-the-job hazards and other workplace safety concerns

-- Does their part to set a positive example for their coworkers
+- Does their part in setting a positive example for their coworkers

 - Helps workers perform myriad tasks with safety top of mind